 Each DST is structured differently with varying loan-to-value ratios to meet the needs of most investors.
 If the investor in our example wished to remove debt obligations from the investment, he probably could have found an all-cash DST with no loan-to-value ratio.
 In this case, he would contribute additional cash to fund the remainder of the purchase, qualifying the replacement property as equal to or greater value than the relinquished property.

-Whatever circumstance you have with the loan-to-value ratio on your current investment property, don't rule out a DST investment for your replacement property.
+Whatever circumstance you have with the loan-to-value ratio on your current investment property, consider the benefits of having a DST investment for your replacement property.
 Let us help find a DST to match or increase that ratio and help you meet the like-kind requirements for your 1031 exchange.

 While the information provided above has been researched and is thought to be reasonable and accurate, it’s important to understand that all investments, including real estate, are speculative in nature and involve substantial risk of loss.
 Additionally, private placements of securities are not publicly traded, are subject to holding period requirements, and are intended only for accredited investors who do not require a liquid investment.